Quantifying the particle aspect of quantum systems: Model for conceptualizing particle aspect

 The free states will be those for which the energy content of the state is less than or equal to $ \hbar \omega$.
 Denoting the set of free states as \(F_S\), we have

 It is interesting to note that the set $F_S$ is a convex set and the corresponding ``\emph{edge states}'' are those for which the energy of the system is exactly equal to $ \hbar \omega$.
+The definition is independent of the occupation number description of photonic modes, and so an incoming photonic mode having a non-zero particle number (occupation number), can be a free state according to our formalism, if the energy of the state is less than the band-gap of solid state material.

+The states $|0\rangle$ and $|1\rangle$ are free states for any dimension, \(d\), of the incoming quantum system, and $|1\rangle$ is an edge state therein.
+For $n=2, \ldots, d$, the states $|n\rangle$ are resource states, i.e., have nonzero particleness.
+We remember that the states \(\{|n\rangle\}\) forms the eigenbasis of the Hamiltonian \(H\).
+If we consider the mixed state